kazurayam/TestClosure/README.md

 - Tiling : see [demo2B](https://drive.google.com/file/d/1-MKKXkGclWOOsdvKgrL5Z7DyWRt_TemH/view?usp=sharing) for example
 - Stacking : see [demo2C](https://drive.google.com/file/d/1xkq50B8gOLIskDTrjad_fJ-ZC_5M9mZK/view?usp=sharing) for example

-`TestClosuresCollectionExecutor`  uses the Tiling strategy as default, but you can specify the Stacking strategy.
+`TestClosuresCollectionExecutor`  uses the Tiling strategy as default.
+You can explicitly specify the strategy as a parameter to the Builder.

 ### Multiple threads --- does it run faster?

-Yes, it does, if my test case executes mutilple TestClosures with multiple threads than a single thread.
+Yes, it does.
+If my test case executes mutilple TestClosures with multiple threads, it rus faster than with a single thread.

- I used a Mac with dual-core processor.
-So my test with 2 threads perfomed faster than with single thread.
-If I can afford Mac Book Air M1 with 8-core CPU, my test case will run much more faster.
+Of course, the faster processing assumes powerful machine resources.
+If I can afford Mac Book Air M1 with 8-core CPU, my test case with 8 threds will run much more faster.
+Taking screenshots of 6000 URL sequentially took 17 hours last year.
+With powerful machine and Katalon Test empowered by `TestClosure` may run 17 hours / 8 cores = 2.2 hours.
+Wow!, I want to see it someday!

-It is pointless to set the maximum threads for `TestClosureCollectionExceutor` with value larger (8, 16, 32) than the number of cores you have.
+It is pointless to set the maximum number of threads for `TestClosureCollectionExceutor` with a value larger (8, 16, 32) than the number of cores you have.

 ## Conclusion

-I could implement a Test Case that executes multiple Groovy Closures in multiple Threads
+I could implement a Test Case that executes multiple Groovy Closures with multiple Threads.
+The code ran faster on my dual-core machine than with single Thread.

-## Other discussions

-###
+The codes of this project is yet preliminary.
+It has a lot more to develop.
+Especially, it does not consier failure handling seriously.